imteekay/machine-learning-research/machine-learning.md

     - Sample an example (with features): selecting individual data points (including their features and the target variable) from your dataset
     - Replace: After an example is selected, it is put back into the original dataset.
 This means that the same example can be selected again in subsequent sampling steps
     - Sample again and keep doing this process: repeat the selection process multiple times, and each time, the original dataset remains unchanged due to the replacement
+  - Decision trees work well in tabular (structured) data but recommended for unstructured data (images, audio, text)
+  - Fast and good interpretability
   - In bagging, the trees are grown independently on random samples of the observations.
 Consequently, the trees tend to be quite similar to each other.
 Thus, bagging can get caught in local optima and can fail to thoroughly explore the model space.
   - In random forests, the trees are once again grown independently on random samples of the observations.
 However, each split on each tree is performed using a random subset of the features, thereby decorrelating the trees, and leading to a more thorough exploration of model space relative to bagging.
     - For B (B = number of trees to be generated), use sampling with replacement to create a new subset, and train a decision tree on the new dataset